October 10, 2002 • By Ed Wrather

 Does it do me any good to have all of these Bibles if I am just going to admire them?
 My Bible collection is only a collection and worthless spiritually if I never open up their pages and read the words of life printed on them.
 Even if we only have one Bible, we have a priceless possession that many would even today risk their lives to read and are risking their lives to read.
 Most of us risk nothing if we were to open up the pages of one of our Bibles and read the living words of God.
 Why do we just collect them?
 Why do we just admire them?
 Why don’t we read them?

-(Update 9.22.2009: Jeanie at a meeting today, heard of how in China a family in a house church given a Bible was so thankful for receiving it that they wanted to have their picture taken with the man giving the Bible to them.
-This was even after it was known that someone had called the police to report the gathering because a man was upset that his wife had been saved.)
+In 2009, my wife was in a meeting and heard of how in China a family in a house church was given a Bible and they were so thankful for receiving it that they wanted to have their picture taken with the man giving the Bible to them.
+This was even after it was known that someone had called the police to report the gathering because a man was upset that his wife had been saved.
+Do you love God’s Word that much?